JoeCaoV/OpenFoodFact/README.md

 # REQUIREMENTS :

-To make it work, you will need Mysqli installed.
+To make it work, you will need Mysql installed.

 But also to create a file name 'secret.py' at the root of the project containing the information of your database:
 HOST="YOUR_HOST"